typesense/typesense-website/docs-site/content/cloud-management-api/v1/cluster-configuration-changes.md

 How many [CPU](../../guide/system-requirements.md) cores this cluster should have.

 Only certain CPU configuration are available with particular RAM configurations.
 The table [here](./cluster-management.md#vcpu) lists all available configurations.

+### `new_gpu`

+When set to `yes`, it enables the use of a GPU to accelerate embedding generation when using built-in ML models both during indexing and searching.

+Only certain RAM / CPU configurations are available with GPU acceleration.
+The table [here](./cluster-management.md#gpu) lists all available configurations.

 ### `new_high_availability`